 96) What is fuzz testing?

-Fuzz testing ordinarily includes contributing an enormous amount of random data, called fluff, to the product or framework being tried trying to make it crash or advance its protections.
-Assuming that weakness is found, a software tool called a fuzzer can be utilized to distinguish the likely causes.
+Fuzz testing ordinarily includes contributing an enormous amount of random data, called fuzz, to the product or framework being tested, trying to make it crash or test its protections.
+Assuming that a weakness is found, a software tool called a fuzzer can be utilized to distinguish the likely causes.

 97) What is pilot testing?